 If your child falls ill please inform the school on the morning of the first missed day before school starts.
 On your child’s return we ask that you put in writing the reason for absence.
 If your child suffers sickness or diarrhoea your child should remain off school 48 hours after the last episode of sickness or diarrhoea.

-We discourage taking children out of school for holidays and will only authorize this in exceptional circumstances.
+All holidays in term time will be recorded as unauthorised and will only authorised in exceptional circumstances.
 County is concerned about the number of absences due to holidays and the effect that this has on children’s education.
 Please read our Attendance Policy.

 How is classroom discipline managed?

-We find that by recognizing and praising good behaviour any misdemeanors are soon rectified.
+We find that by recognising and praising good behaviour any misdemeanors are soon rectified.

 Reward system includes the earning of house points.
 For outstanding behaviour/work a Head Teacher award can be given, followed by a mention in the weekly newsletter.
 In Friday’s celebration assembly our ‘stars of the week’ are recognised and their photograph placed in reception area.